Skiing in Japan? Look No Further With These Top Japanese Ski Resorts

 In addition to skiing and snowboarding, Shiga Kogen offers plenty of other winter activities.
 Snowmobiles, kids park and horse sleigh rides are available at the resort.

-Just minutes away from the resort, is the Jigokudani Monkey Park which is inhabited by 200 hot-spring-bathing, adorable snow monkeys.
+Just minutes away from the resort is the Jigokudani Monkey Park, where you can find 200 hot-spring-bathing, adorable snow monkeys.

-For skiers looking for relaxing after-ski activities, a number of hot springs can be found at the base area of the Shiga resort.
+For skiers looking for relaxing after-ski activities, a number of hot springs are available for enjoyment at the base area of the Shiga resort.

 Accommodation is also provided by some of the Japan ski resorts on the highlands, especially in the area around Hasuike.
-Bars and restaurants can be found at Yakebitaiyama and Okushiga area offering Japanese, English and French cuisine.
+Bars and restaurants in Yakebitaiyama and Okushiga are offering Japanese, English and French cuisines.

-The best après in Shiga are located at Ichinose where Izakaya and Western-themed bars serve Japanese craft beers and wide variety of local and international dishes.
+The best après in Shiga are located at Ichinose.
+Here, Izakaya and Western-themed bars serve Japanese craft beers and a wide variety of local and international dishes.

-Spread across the Northern Japanese Alps in Nagano Prefecture, Hakuba ski resort or Hakuba Valley is Japan’s largest ski resort.
+Spread across the Northern Japanese Alps in the Nagano Prefecture, the Hakuba Ski Resort or Hakuba Valley is Japan’s largest ski resort.

-The large resort spanning 950 hectares with an astounding 1071m vertical drop is one of the most famous Japan ski resorts in Nagano attracting around 200,000 foreign visitors yearly.
+The large resort spans 950 hectares with an astounding 1071-meter vertical drop.
+In fact, it is one of the most famous Japan ski resorts in Nagano.
+Consequently, it attracts around 200,000 foreign visitors yearly.

-Hakuba is made up of 10 Japan ski resorts each offering exceptional ski and snowboarding experience.
-Hakuba’s Happo-one ski area used to be the venue for the 1998 Winter Olympics, including alpine skiing, super giant slalom and combined slalom competitions.
+Ten ski resorts comprise Hakuba, each offering exceptional ski and snowboarding experience.
+Hakuba’s Happo-one ski area used to be the venue for the 1998 Winter Olympics.
+This is where they held the alpine skiing, super giant slalom and combined slalom competitions.

 Hakuba Ski Information

-Hakuba’s extensive skiing range is serviced by 99 lifts and receives a yearly average of 12m of snow with great quality comparable to Hokkaido’s.
+Hakuba’s extensive skiing range is serviced by 99 lifts and receives a yearly average of 12 meters of snow with great quality comparable to Hokkaido’s.

-With over 130 slopes, Hakuba provides a variety of terrain for different rider levels including alpine and glade slopes and some backcountry and off-piste areas.
+With over 130 slopes, Hakuba provides a variety of terrains for different rider levels.
+These include alpine and glade slopes and some backcountry and off-piste areas.

 Happo-one, occupying the eastern slopes of Mt.
-Karamatsu near the heart of Hakuba Village, is the biggest Japan ski resort in Hakuba.
-Beginner slopes and Kids Park can be found over the resort’s foothills.
+Karamatsu near the heart of Hakuba Village, is the biggest ski resort in Hakuba.
+Beginner slopes and Kids Park are over the resort’s foothills.

 The longest trail in Hakuba is Happo-one’s 8-km beginner run.
-Fifty percent of the pistes are for intermediate skiers but there are areas like the Winter Olympics alpine and slalom courses that will satisfy experts too.
+Fifty percent of the pistes are for intermediate skiers.

 Hakuba 47 owns the best and largest Snow Park in the valley.
-It is located beside Happo-one and connected to Goryu ski resort, both sharing the same lift ticket.
+It is beside Happo-one and connects to Goryu Ski Resort, both sharing the same lift ticket.

 Sanosaka is a small ski resort great for families and snowboarders.
-Kashimayari, to the south, is mostly crowded with Japanese skiers and has the largest night skiing area.
-The newest and southernmost Jiigatake is the least crowded of all the resort but offers few gentle slopes for novices and intermediates.
+Kashimayari, to the south, is mostly full of Japanese skiers and has the largest night skiing area.
+The newest and southernmost Jiigatake has smaller crowds but offers few gentle slopes for novices and intermediates.

 Northwest of Hakuba village, riders can head to Iwatake for its terrain park or some cross-country trails.
-From Iwatake, Tsukaige can be reached by the resort’s shuttle and this area is best for beginners with its numerous wide and unobstructed green trails.
+From Iwatake, Tsukaige can be reached by the resort’s shuttle.
+This area is best for beginners with its numerous wide and unobstructed green trails.

-Cortina and Norikura experience the heaviest snowfall of all the Japan ski resorts in Hakuba with several tree skiing and off-piste trails and a side country access.
+Cortina and Norikura experience the heaviest snowfall among the Japan ski resorts in Hakuba.
+Not to mention several tree skiing and off-piste trails, and a side country access.

 Hakuba Nightlife and Winter Activities

-Snowshoe courses are available at Iwatake ski resort whereas snowmobiling tours are available at Hakuba 47.
+Snowshoe courses are available at Iwatake Ski Resort while snowmobiling tours are available at Hakuba 47.

-Typical of Japanese culture, après-ski in Hakuba is somehow laid back and unique including some reggae, motorbike themed and karaoke bars.
+Typical of Japanese culture, après-ski in Hakuba is somehow laid back and unique.
+It includes some reggae, motorbike themed and karaoke bars.
 Most of the resorts and hotels in Hakuba serve alcohol during happy hour and offer private open-air hot bath.

-Hakuba has several coffee shops serving organic coffee, a delicious selection of snacks and cakes and après drinks after dinner.
-For a more vibrant and wild nightlife, pay a visit to the Echoland village’s main street filled with restaurants and bars or Wadano Village for the famous European-style “The Pub.”
+Hakuba has several coffee shops serving organic coffee, a delicious selection of snacks, and cakes and après drinks after dinner.
+For a more vibrant and wild nightlife, pay a visit to the Echoland village’s main street.
+You can find restaurants and bars or the Wadano Village for the famous European-style “The Pub.”

-Disclaimer: The ticket rates and prices mentioned in the article may be subjected to slight variations as per resorts’ pricing policies.
-Moreover, the season dates may also change or get adjusted due to the lack or abundance of snow.
-It is recommended to check the official websites of respective resorts before planning your skiing trip.
+Disclaimer: The ticket rates and prices that appear in the article may be subject to slight variations as per resorts’ pricing policies.
+Moreover, the season dates may also change or undergo adjustments due to the absence or abundance of snow.
+It is best to check the official websites of respective resorts before going skiing in Japan.